(Video Transcript Below)

 What Is Terrazzo Restoration?

-Embedded soil, residues, and surface contaminants are removed to expose the true condition of the terrazzo.
+- Deep Cleaning and Contaminant Removal – Embedded soil, residues, and surface contaminants are removed to expose the true condition of the terrazzo.

-Grinding or honing smooths uneven surfaces, removes scratches, and corrects wear patterns.
+- Diamond Grinding or Honing – Grinding or honing smooths uneven surfaces, removes scratches, and corrects wear patterns.

-The surface is polished to achieve a clean, consistent sheen appropriate for the facility.
+- Polishing to the Desired Gloss Level – The surface is polished to achieve a clean, consistent sheen appropriate for the facility.

-A protective treatment is applied to improve durability and reduce future maintenance needs.
+- Sealing or Densifying for Protection– A protective treatment is applied to improve durability and reduce future maintenance needs.
+The goal is not just shine — it’s longevity, safety, and cost control.

 What Affects Terrazzo Restoration Cost?

-Light dullness costs less than deep scratches or uneven wear
+- Floor condition – Light dullness costs less than deep scratches or uneven wear

-Larger spaces are usually more cost-efficient
+- Size of the area – Larger spaces are usually more cost-efficient

-Cementitious vs epoxy systems
+- Type of terrazzo – Cementitious vs epoxy systems

-Polishing only vs full grinding and restoration
+- Level of restoration required – Polishing only vs full grinding and restoration

-Cracks, chips, or joint issues
+- Repairs needed – Cracks, chips, or joint issues

-Occupied or after-hours facilities
+- Scheduling and access – Occupied or after-hours facilities

 Typical Terrazzo Restoration Costs in Kansas City

 While every facility is different, these general Kansas City ranges help with budgeting the typical range for Terrazzo Restoration is $4.50 – $8.50 per square foot.
+The cost depends on the condition, not just square footage.

 Is Terrazzo Restoration Worth It?

-- Extends floor life by decades
+- Extends the life of your floors by decades

-- Preserves original aggregate and design
+- Preserves the original aggregate and design

-- Improves slip resistance and safety
+- Improves slip resistance and overall safety

 - Reduces long-term maintenance costs

-- Avoids demolition and downtime
+- Eliminates the need for demolition and downtime

 How Often Should Terrazzo Be Restored?

-Regular professional cleaning and polishing maintain appearance and performance.
+- Routine Cleaning and Polishing – Regular professional cleaning and polishing maintain appearance and performance.

-Minor wear can be corrected before major damage develops.
+- Periodic Corrective Polishing – Minor wear can be corrected before major damage develops.

-Full restoration is typically required only after years of neglect or improper maintenance.
+- Full Restoration Only When Needed – Full restoration is typically required only after years of neglect or improper maintenance.

-Terrazzo Restoration FAQs
+Terrazzo Restoration FAQs:

 Can terrazzo floors be restored instead of replaced?